 In her practice at ML and CHEN, P.C., Yanfei soon won the praise of clients and peers alike with her eye for detail, efficiency, professionalism, and pragmatism.
 She looks forward to using her skills and expertise to help clients any way she can.

 Yuan Jiang graduated from Michigan State University College of Law with a Juris Doctor degree.
-He is working as a senior legal assistant at ML and CHEN, P.C.
-Yuan’s areas of focus currently include immigration law, and contracts.
+He is working as an attorney at ML and CHEN, P.C.
+Yuan’s areas of focus currently include immigration, contracts, trademark, and civil and criminal cases.

 Yuan is fluent in Mandarin Chinese, Fuzhou dialect, and English, and is capable of interacting and assisting clients using these languages.
 Yuan’s legal experience include working for Immigration Legal Services at Catholic Diocese of Grand Rapids in Grand Rapids, Michigan, and Immigration Law Clinic at St. Vincent Catholic Charities in Lansing, Michigan in issues related to I-730: Refugee/Asylee Relative Petition, K-3 Visa Petition, Freedom of Information Act request, asylum, and naturalization.
 Furthermore, Yuan had been a student clinician at the Immigration Law Clinic at the Michigan State University College of Law working on Special Immigrant Juvenile cases, and cases related to adjustment of status.
 Lastly, Yuan had worked for Ingham County 30th Judicial Circuit Court Judge Rosemarie E. Aquilina in drafting bench memos for both civil and criminal cases involving medicated marijuana, home invasion, assault, bankruptcy, business partnership, and insurance.